Creating Affordable Housing

 Redwood City voters adopted a Utility Users Tax (UUT) in 1988.
 Funds from the UUT are dedicated to the City's Capital Improvement Program (CIP).
 In the 2015-16 CIP budget, this line item was $750,000 to further the City's existing affordable housing fund.

-The City awarded $1.2M in CDBG and HOME grants this year.
+The City awarded $1.2M in CDBG and HOME grants this year, funds that will support affordable housing preservation programs, new affordable housing development, homeless services and economic development programs.
 The Council established a 5-year plan that will award over $4 million in grants over this time period.

-The City of Redwood City has invested and produced 774 units of Below Market Rate (BMR) units of which 598 are rental and 176 are ownership units.
-All 774 units are deed restricted as BMR for 25 - 55 years.
-Redwood City has assisted with the rehabilitation of 2,800 homes owned or owner occupied by lower income residents, of which 2,500 are multi-family units, and 500 are single-family units.
+To date, the City of Redwood City has produced 769 units of Below Market Rate (BMR) units of which 594 are rental and 175 are ownership units.
+All 769 units are deed restricted as BMR for 25 - 55 years.
+Redwood City has assisted with the rehabilitation of 2,800 homes owned or owner occupied by low income residents, of which approximately 2,500 are multi-family units, and 300 are single-family units.